-Impax Asset Management Group plc is quoted on the AIM market of the London Stock Exchange.
+Impax Asset Management Ltd is owned by Impax Asset Management Group plc which is quoted on the AIM market of the London Stock Exchange.
 Our largest shareholders include BNP Paribas Investment Partners and Impax' management and employees.

 Impax's investment team numbers c.
 50 professionals, based in London, Portsmouth, (New Hampshire, USA) and Hong Kong.